-6) On the 1st and 2nd floor communal landings, there are a set of aluminium windows with Georgian wired glass, these windows can be opened without the use of a key in the case of escape from the 1st floor, which is to a canopy over the front entrance, these also allow sufficient airflow.
+6)On the 1st and 2nd floor communal landings, there are a set of aluminium windows with Georgian wired glass, these windows can be opened without the use of a key in the case of escape from the 1st floor, which is to a canopy over the front entrance.
+This is acceptable as the measurement up to the floor of the 1st floor is within the 4.5m threshold of escape windows.
+These also allow sufficient airflow.
 There is no automatic smoke ventilation system installed in this premises.